NikodemGapski/neural-network-cpp/README.md

 Network is trained on examples in trainingData.txt file by backpropagation with added momentum.

 Weights and biases are stored and can be accessed from files weights.txt and biases.txt accordingly.

+## Disclaimer

+This implementation was created for educational purposes only.
+It is not optimised, so training the network on large data may not be feasible.

+## License

+This project is under MIT License.